jeffwidman/bitbucket-issue-migration/README.md

       bitbucket_repo        Bitbucket repository to pull data from. github_username       Your GitHub username
       github_repo           GitHub repository to add issues to.
-                            Format: <username>/<repo name>
+                            Format: <user or organization name>/<repo name>
+                            Example: jeffwidman/bitbucket_issue_migration

     optional arguments:
-      -h, --help            show this help message and exit -n, --dry-run         Perform a dry run and print eveything.
+      -h, --help            show this help message and exit -n, --dry-run         Perform a dry run and print everything.
       -f START, --start_id START
                             Bitbucket issue ID from which to start the import

-    python migrate.py -f 1 <bitbucket_username> <bitbucket_repo> <github_username>
+    python migrate.py -f 1 <bitbucket_username> <bitbucket_repo> <github_username> <github_repo>

 ## Additional notes:

-1. If you need to migrate to a GitHub organizational repository, use your personal username, and the appropriate API token for the repository.
+* The Github repository can be owned by either an individual or an organization.

 2. The maximum allowable size per individual issue is 1MB.
 This limit is imposed by Github's